hip-satomi/MMDetection-Executor/README.md

 # MMDetection-Executor

-This is an mlproject wrapper around the [mmdetection](https://github.com/open-mmlab/mmdetection) segmentation and detection framework supporting a wide variety of machine learing approaches.
+This is a [SegServe](https://github.com/hip-satomi/SegServe) executor for the [mmdetection](https://github.com/open-mmlab/mmdetection) segmentation and detection framework supporting a wide variety of machine learing approaches.

 ## Local testing